frubesss/logo-icons-lookup-api-deno/README.md

 > on end.
 >
 > For example: You want the company logo for American Express but the API you are consuming gives you American Express Europe Ltd.
+> This API will return the American Express logo due to American Express being a pattern match.

 ## Usage